 Cincinnati apprenticeship programs help fill skilled trade industries that are often forgotten.

-A lot of industries are unable to stay in local communities, because they can’t fill jobs.
+A lot of industries are unable to stay in local communities because they can’t fill jobs.
 For years, parents and high schools have pushed 4-year colleges onto their children and students, but what about trades?
-Manufacturing, electrical and construction industries are constantly looking for qualified people to fill open positions that allow growth in the company, financial stability and do not require a college degree.
+Manufacturing, electrical, construction, information technology and healthcare industries are constantly looking for qualified people to fill open positions that allow growth in the company, financial stability and do not require a college degree.
 Cincinnati apprenticeship programs help fill those positions.

 You may also like: Here is a list of felon-friendly companies in Cincinnati.

 On-the-job training positions at Building Value help to move people with workforce disadvantages into construction and retail careers.
 The temporary nature of these positions gives associates time to remove barriers that have prevented them from staying employed in the past (lack of transportation, child care, high school diploma, etc.) At the end of the training period, associates have the skills, track record and references to move into more permanent, higher-paying jobs.

 Cincinnati Metropolitan Housing Authority in partnership with Sherwin-Williams offers a free painter training class.
 The Home Work training program helps men and women across the country increase their painting skills and secure higher paying jobs in the construction industry.
 Every participant who completes the full 40 hours of training will receive a Certificate of Completion and earn EPA’s—Lead, Renovation, Repair and Painting Certification.
 Applicants must be a CMHA resident, Housing Choice Voucher Holder or Section 3 resident and complete a basic interview for admission.
 The class will happen on October 23 from 8 a.m. – 5 p.m.